 High in iron – 100 grams of nori contain approximately 88 percent of our recommended daily intake (RDI) of iron, making it an extremely rich source of this much-needed mineral.
 Furthermore, a Venezuelan study published in the Journal of Nutrition in 2007 showed that nori – unlike many grains and beans – doesn’t contain phytates, which can drastically lower the absorption rate of iron.

-Improves bone health – 100 grams of nori contain 280 milligrams of calcium (28 percent of our RDI) and 300 milligrams of magnesium (85 percent of our RDI).
+Improves bone health – 100 of nori contain 280 milligrams of calcium (28 percent of our RDI) and 300 milligrams of magnesium (85 percent of our RDI).
 While we all know that calcium is good for the bones and is needed to prevent osteoporosis, lesser-known is that fact that we also need magnesium to help absorb it.
 Since nori contains sizable quantities of both, it is the perfect bone-builder.

 Impressive iodine content – Sea vegetables are the plant world’s premier source of iodine, and nori doesn’t disappoint.
 100 grams of it contain approximately six milligrams of this extremely important mineral.
 Indeed, according to the Food Standards Australia New Zealand, one sushi roll wrapped in nori contains 92 micrograms of iodine, which is close to an adult’s RDI of 150 micrograms.
 Iodine deficiencies are very common in the West and can lead to serious conditions such as goiter and hyperthyroidism.